 - Charles Angell Bradford, Helena, Marchioness of Northampton, London, 1936

 - Gunnar Sjögren, Helena Snakenborg, En svenska vid Elisabet I:s hov, Stockholm 1973

 Elin is the Swedish version of Helen/Helena (and even in English at this time the “H” would have been silent).
 Elin was the youngest of Princess Cecilia’s maids.
 In two letters home dating from 1566 when she was about 15 years old, she signed herself “Elin Ulsdotter”.
 Ul(f)sdotter was not a family name but a patronym – Elin’s father’s name was Ulf.
 He was a member of the Swedish Bååt family.
 In London Elin was courted by Queen Elizabeth’s uncle William Parr, Marquis of Northampton, (then in his fifties).
 Because of this, when Princess Cecilia left England in 1566, Elin remained behind as a maid to Queen Elizabeth I.

 Elin’s father was Ulf Henriksson (Bååt) who died in October 1563, probably at his estate at Fyllingarum in Östergötland.
 Her mother was Agnes Knutsdotter (Lillie).
-The number and age of Elin and all her siblings is uncertain.
+The number and age of Elin’s siblings is uncertain.
 The only one of whom we can be fairly sure is Gertrud, who was born in 1545, a year after their parents’ marriage, while Ulf Henriksson was governor of Kalmar Castle.
 This makes Gertrud about 18 when Ulf died.
 Elin and her brothers and sisters must have been younger.
 Elin is supposed to have been 21 in June 1571 when she finally married William Parr, so she was probably born in 1550 or 1549 and was between 14 and 16 on the journey to London.